 Since her operatic debut in 2000 as Donna Elvira in Don Giovanni, she has had an active international career.
-Ana is a regular guest at the Gran Teatro del Liceo de Barcelona and the Teatro Real de Madrid, and has also performed at the Canadian Opera Company, La Monnaie in Brussels, English National Opera, Teatro Colón de Buenos Aires, Vlaamse Opera, Wielki Theater , Opera de Oviedo, and Maestranza de Sevilla.
+Ana is a regular guest at the Gran Teatro del Liceo de Barcelona and the Teatro Real de Madrid, and has also performed at the Canadian Opera Company, La Monnaie in Brussels, English National Opera, Teatro Colón de Buenos Aires, Vlaamse Opera, Wielki Theater , Opera de Oviedo, and Maestranza de Sevilla, among many others.

 Her repertoire has gradually developed and expanded during her career, and presently she concentrates on the traditional mezzosoprano roles like Carmen, Dalila (Samson et Dalila) or Charlotte (Werther), the great Verdi roles such as Amneris (Aida) or Azucena (Il Trovatore) as well as 20th century composers such as Stravinsky, Bartok and Falla.

-Her love for contemporary repertoire has led to world premieres of new works such as Leonardo Balada’s opera Faust-Ball at the Teatro Real Madrid, and Xavier Montsalvatge’s Babel 46.
+Her love for contemporary repertoire has led to world premieres of new works such as Leonardo Balada’s opera Faust- Ball at the Teatro Real Madrid, and Xavier Montsalvatge’s Babel 46 at the Gran Teatre del Liceu in Barcelona.

-She has recorded for Deutsche Grammophon, Opus Arte, BBC, LSO, Dynamic and Naxos.
-Among her finest recordings are Verdi’s Falstaff under Sir Colin Davis and the London Symphony Orchestra, which won the Grammy Award , and the Conquista de Granada by Emilo Arrieta, a live recording at the Teatro Real de Madrid with Jesús López Cobos, which was highly acclaimed by public and critics alike.
+Ana Ibarra has recorded for Deutsche Grammophon, Opus Arte, BBC, LSO, Dynamic and Naxos.
+Among her finest recordings are Verdi’s Falstaff under Sir Colin Davis and the London Symphony Orchestra, which won the Grammy Award , and the Conquista de Granada by Emilo Arrieta, a live recording at the Teatro Real de Madrid with Jesús López Cobos.